Five dead in school bus, autorickshaw collision in north Kerala | Law-Order

 The bus driver is in police custody and an FIR would be lodged soon, he said.

-Some locals of the area told TV channels that despite calling for an ambulance following the accident, it took time to reach there.
+Some local residents of the area told TV channels that despite calling for an ambulance following the accident, it took time for the vehicle to reach there.

 They also said that there have been accidents in the area in the past, but none so tragic.